-Oppo a54 Price in Pakistan July 2023
+Oppo A54 price in Pakistan July 2023

-Tecno is preparing to launch the Pova Neo 3, the successor to...
+Oppo is preparing to launch the A58 series, which might be the...

-The Oppo A54 is one of the most well-known mid-range smartphones that is now available for purchase on the market at an attractive price range.
-The device is powered by the MediaTek MT6765 Helio P35 (12nm) octa-core processor.
+The Oppo A54 is now available on the market at a reasonable price.
+The phone has amazing features and specs.

+It comes with a MediaTek Helio P35 chipset and a 2.35 GHz octa-core processor.

-The Oppo A54 has a 6.51-inch IPS LCD display with an HD+ resolution of 720 x 2400 pixels.
-The device runs on the Android 10 ColorOS 7.2 operating system.
+The Oppo A54 has a 6.51-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1600 pixels and a refresh rate of 60 Hz.

-The smartphone features 4 GB of RAM and 64 GB of built-in storage.
-It is a good amount of storage to download and store a useful amount of data and files.
+The phone includes 4GB of RAM and 128 GB of internal storage, expandable via a microSD card slot up to 256 GB.

-The Oppo A54 has a triple camera setup on the rear of the phone with an LED flash.
-The primary camera of the phone is 13 megapixels, while the selfie camera is 16 megapixels.
-Both cameras perform well in low light because of the night mode feature included.
+The Oppo A54 has a triple-camera setup on the rear with an LED flash.

-The phone is available in two great colors: Crystal Black and Starry Blue.
-A 5000 mAh, non-removable battery powers the smartphone with 18 W of fast charging support.
+The phone has a 5000 mAh battery with support for 18 W fast charging capability.

 |Build